Congo Demokrasia in the Democratic Republic of the Congo

-The Democratic Republic of Congo is emerging from decades of dictatorship and conflict.
-After a fraudulent and controversial national election in 2011, many Congolese people want to learn more about the democratic process and how they can participate.
-In 2015 and 2016, the country will hold its first-ever local elections, as well as senatorial, provincial, National Assembly and presidential elections.
-Public awareness and voter education activities are needed to help citizens learn how to vote and why their vote matters.
+The Democratic Republic of the Congo is emerging from decades of dictatorship and conflict.
+After a controversial national election in 2011, many Congolese people want to learn more about the democratic process and how they can participate.
+In December 2017, the country is scheduled to hold Presidential, National, and provincial Assembly elections after a contentious transition process.
+Public awareness and voter education activities are critical to help citizens learn how to vote and why their vote matters.

 The expected impact of the program will be: